Tetê: Loans

 On 7 March 2022, FIFA announced that, due to the Russian invasion of Ukraine, all the contracts of foreign players in Ukraine are suspended until 30 June 2022 and they are allowed to sign with clubs outside Ukraine until that day.
 On 31 March 2022, Tetê used the new rule to join Lyon in France until the end of June 2022.
 The arrangement was repeated for the 2022–23 season as FIFA has extended the system for another year.

 On 29 January 2023, Tetê signed for Premier League side Leicester City on loan until June 2023.
 On 4 February 2023, he scored on his debut for Leicester City in a 4–2 win against Aston Villa in the Premier League.

 In July 2023, Tetê announced he would not be returning to Shakhtar Donetsk, citing the ongoing war in Ukraine as a contributing factor.
 He said he had received indications of interest from a number of clubs, including Celtic.

 Galatasaray

 On 10 August 2023, Tetê signed for Galatasaray on a four-year contract with an option for an extra year.
 Thirteen days later, he made his debut for the first team, coming on in the 82nd minute to replace Yunus Akgün in a 3–2 away win against Molde in the Champions League play-off round game.
 He scored his first goal for the club in a 2–2 draw against Copenhagen in the group stage of the competition on 20 September.

 Panathinaikos

 On 25 July 2024, Tetê signed a four-year deal with the Greek side Panathinaikos.

+Grêmio

+On 11 January 2026, Tetê moved to his native Brazil signing with Grêmio in a deal worth €6,500,000.